-In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 18.54% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.
+The percentage of adults in Springfield who are college-educated is close to the national average for all communities of 21.84%: 18.54% of the adults in Springfield have a bachelor's degree or advanced degree.

 The per capita income in Springfield in 2018 was $21,499, which is low income relative to Massachusetts, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,996 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.